kdoore/CS1335-Documentation/glossary.rst

 An interface is very similar to an abstract class.
 Similar to abstract classes, interfaces can't be used to create object instances.
 In fact, by default, methods of an interface are abstract.
 This means that there's only method declaration in an interface.
 Typically, interfaces don't have variables, however constant variables can be defined for use in an interface.
-A class must ``implement`` an interface, whereas, a class ``extends`` other classes when using inheritance.
+A class can ``implement`` an interface, whereas, a class can ``extends`` other classes when using inheritance.
 The important feature of interfaces is that a class can implement any number of interfaces, whereas a class can only extend 1 base-class.
 Therefore, interfaces are used to provide an abstract structure for common concepts such as `comparable`, `clickable`.
 For our game